 John Constable The Hay Wain

 In his lifetime, John Constable never achieved great financial success.
+He turned down an opportunity to become a professional artist for Great Marlow Military College – he was determined to make his way as a landscape painter, whatever the cost.
 His fame only grew after his death, and he is now one of the most famous and well known British painters.

 To make ends meet, Constable often drew portraits.
 But, it was something he never really enjoyed.
 His heart was drawn to capturing the essence of the British countryside.